 Residents Maintain Autonomy

-This tells you the percent of residents that needed more assistance with activities of daily living over time.
+This tells you the percent of patients who needed increased assistance with activities of daily living over time.
+High levels of needing for assistance with activities of daily living may indicate the deterioration of a resident's well-being.

 Ability to Keep Residents Mobile

-Measures the percentage of long-term stay residents who maintained mobility.
+This datapoint measures the percentage of long-term stay residents who remained mobile levels.

 Hospitalizations